Skip to content

 • A set of small autonomous Python modules (~500 LoC each), each adding one cognitive capability.

-• A corpus of primary sources transposed with philological care and epistemic labeling (E1–E6).
+• A specification corpus transposed with rigorous care and epistemic labeling (E1–E6).

 This project is not :